-In addition to the Special Study and the four electives, all students take the core 'Skills in Advanced Musical Studies', which consists of five lectures in the first term (leading to a 2,500-word essay) plus a second component chosen from a wide range of different research training options (including seminars at the Institute for Musical Research or Visiting Lecturer series).
+In addition to the Special Study and the five electives, all students take the core 'Skills in Advanced Musical Studies', which consists of five lectures in the first term (leading to a 2,500-word essay) plus a second component chosen from a wide range of different research training options (including seminars at the Institute for Musical Research or Visiting Lecturer series).
 This component is assessed mostly by essay but there is scope for other kinds of assignment by agreement.

 UK Honours degree or equivalent.

 Normally we require a UK 2:1 (Honours) or equivalent in relevant subjects but we will consider a high 2:2 or relevant work experience.
 Candidates with professional qualifications in an associated area may be considered.
 Where a ‘high 2:2’ is considered, we would normally define this as reflecting a profile of 57% or above.